swagnercarena/hgmca/README.rst

 .. image:: https://img.shields.io/badge/arXiv-1910.08077%20-yellowgreen.svg
     :target: https://arxiv.org/abs/1910.08077

-``HGMCA`` is a package for source separation for the CMB.
-The software package includes implementations of gmca and hgmca described in `Wagner-Carena et al 2019 <https://arxiv.org/abs/1910.08077>`_,
+``HGMCA`` is a source separation package primarily aimed towards use on the Cosmic Microwave Background.
+The software package includes implementations of gmca and hgmca as described in `Wagner-Carena et al 2019 <https://arxiv.org/abs/1910.08077>`_.
+For ease of use, we have included a number of `demos <https://github.com/swagnercarena/hgmca/demos>`_ with the code.

 Installation (~15 minutes)
 --------------------------